psychemedia/sin-eater-resources/resources/HSTNT_historical-notes-rowlands.md

 there were two chapelnes in this parish, but there are no remains of them standing at present.
-A short distanoe from the village stands a steep hill called ** Dinas," the summit of which is quite level ; it is very propable that it is the site of an old military en- campment.
-The view from the top of this hill is delightful; on the opposite side stands Oarreg Oennen Castle, standing majestically, in spite of the storms and the destructive hands of man as of yore ; and on the other side the pleasant town of Llandilo, and Dynevor Castle.
-There is a large cave in this hill ; and tra- dition says that Owain Lawgoch, and a host of armed soldiers, are resting in this cave.
+A short distanoe from the village stands a steep hill called ** Dinas," the summit of which is quite level; it is very propable that it is the site of an old military en- campment.
+The view from the top of this hill is delightful; on the opposite side stands Oarreg Oennen Castle, standing majestically, in spite of the storms and the destructive hands of man as of yore; and on the other side the pleasant town of Llandilo, and Dynevor Castle.
+There is a large cave in this hill; and tra- dition says that Owain Lawgoch, and a host of armed soldiers, are resting in this cave.
 Several other places in South Wales claim the same honour.
 Some years ago several petrified bodies were